 The name ‘Chapati’ comes from the Hindi word ‘Chapat’, which means ‘flat’ in English.
-Chapati’s dough is made from finely ground wheat flour that you might not find in the Western regions.
-Chapati has its size varies in different areas (usually smaller than 18 cm)
+Chapati’s dough is made from finely ground wheat flour that you might not find in the Western world.
+Chapati has its size varies in different areas (usually smaller than 18 cm).

 It is a perfect side dish for many savory or sweet relishes in India.
 People often tear the bread and enjoy the taste.

 Don’t hesitate and give this Chapati a try!

 Place of origin: Gujarat (Western Coast Of India)